paviro/MMM-Facial-Recognition-Tools/README.md

 With this tool you can test if your facerecognition model is working.

 ## Usage
-1. Make sure you have all dependencies (see bellow) installed.
+1. Make sure you have all dependencies (see below) installed.
 2. Make sure your `training.xml` from running `train.py` is in this directory
 3. specify the face recognition algorithm in the environment with
 ```